 - "Albuquerque."
 Emphasis on "epic".

-- "Trapped in the drive-thru" and "Genius in France".
+- "Trapped in the Drive-Thru," "Genius in France," and "Jackson Park Express" also qualify.

 - Expospeak Gag: "Mission Statement" is a series of buzzwords and vaguely positive-sounding metaphors that all roughly translate to "we need to make more money".